oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Registry, as well as public and private claims.
 Private claims are not relevant for this specification due to the openness of the three-party-model.
-Since SD-JWTs are based on JWTs, this specification aims to express the basic Verifiable Credential data model purely through JSON payloads, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the Verifiable Credential.
+Since SD-JWTs are based on JWTs, this specification aims to express the basic Verifiable Credential data model purely through JWT Claim Sets, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the Verifiable Credential.